DROs & DMPs: do they affect your ability to get car finance?

 As you can imagine, a Debt Relief Order does hurt your credit score, and it will show up on your credit report.
 It also stays on your file for up to six years from the date the order was put in place.

 Having a DRO can impact your chances of getting credit from some lenders, as it shows a history of struggling to keep up with repayments.

 However, from a lender’s point of view, the more time that has passed since the DRO, the better, providing you’ve kept on top of your payments and managed your credit well since.

 If you’re looking for car finance and you’re in a DRO, there are some things you need to be aware of.
 The first is at what stage are you in your DRO?
-If you’re within the first 12 months, there are some restrictions that may stop you getting car finance.
+If you’re within the first 12 months, some restrictions may stop you from getting car finance.